Back to blog

 Start with transparent recommendations such as "similar homes near your saved search," "lower-maintenance apartments in the same budget," or "properties with stronger rental-yield signals."
 Avoid opaque ranking that feels manipulative.
 Real estate decisions are high-stakes, so users need controls to tune recommendations and understand why a listing appears.

 Teams should also protect against feedback loops.
 If the app only recommends inventory that already gets clicks, new listings, niche locations, and under-marketed properties can disappear.
-Track recommendation diversity, lead quality, and user satisfaction instead of only click-through rate.
+Track recommendation diversity, lead quality, lead-to-tour conversion, saved-search usefulness, and user satisfaction instead of only click-through rate.

 3. Valuation Support Without Overclaiming